AdaCore/training_material/courses/rust_essentials/080_pattern_matching/05_let_control_flow.rst

 .. code:: rust

     fn hex_or_die(maybe_string: Option<String>) -> Result<u32, String> {
-        // If None, return early.
-If Some, 's' is available in current scope. let Some(s) = maybe_string else {
+        // If None, return early
+        // If Some, 's' is available in current scope let Some(s) = maybe_string else {
             return Err(String::from("got None"));
         };